matthew-brett/dyneweb/index.rst

 I have also written |--| and continue to write |--| open source software.
 I used to write most of my software in MATLAB, but now I use Python_ almost exclusively.
-For the last 12 years or so, I have been working on Python software for analyzing functional and diffusion imaging data.
-This is the `nipy community`_ project.
+For the last 14 years or so, I have been working on Python software for analyzing functional and diffusion imaging data; see the `nipy community`_ project.
 I personally work a lot on nibabel_ as well as the `nipy package`_ and dipy_.